5pi/infra/tf/README.md

 - create domain

 ## Operations
-**When update a existing stack, always use -parallelism=1 or the etcd cluster will loose quorum!**

 To deploy a new cluster, you need to run `terraform apply -var cluster_state=new` which will configure etcd in initial bootstrapping mode.

-All subsequential runs of terraform should omit `cluster_state=new` which will disable etcd bootstrapping and make upgrades to the system wait for a healthy cluster state before continuing.
+The option `cluster_state=new` enables etcd bootstrapping and make it not wait for a fully formed cluster before continuing.
+This is required when deploying the cluster the first time.

+Since terraform doesn't provide flexible enough orchestration to support rolling upgrades, updates to the stack needs to be deployed by running `./upgrade`.